-US benchmark), with reasonably large negative correlations in all but one case.
-Beyond supporting the MAOGs as measures of economic slack, this result also provides direct support for idea that output growth is somewhat predictable even when standard model comparison metrics would select a random walk model, as the SIC would in the case of Australia.
+result provides the most direct support of the MAOGs as measures of economic slack based on the definition considered in this paper.
+It also confirms the possibility that output growth can be somewhat predictable even when standard model comparison metrics would select a random walk model, as the SIC would in the case of Australia.